eikehmueller/NeuralPDE/README.md

 To train the model, user [src/train.py], which is controlled by a parameter file such as `config.toml`.
 Run `python train.py --help`to see the command line options.
 The trained model is saved to disk.

 #### Evaluation
-The traibed model can be loaded and evaluated with [src/evaluate.py].
+The trained model can be loaded and evaluated with [src/evaluate.py].
 Run `python evaluate.py --help` to see the available command line options.

 ### Dependencies
 #### Firedrake